jbrcodes/teaching/WebDev/README.md

 found the time to go back and review their notes, the examples would hopefully look somewhat familiar and make some sense.

-NOTE: The PDFs don't seem to display on GitHub; you'll need to download them in order to view them.
+NOTE: You might need to download the PDFs in order to view them.